A beautiful cat, the Oriental is also highly intelligent and requires a parent who will return this breed’s trademark dedication.

 The Oriental shorthair coat is short, glossy and lies close to the body.
 The longhair variant has a medium length coat rather than a full, flowing coat.

 The Oriental cat is not only beautiful but also is highly intelligent.
-He can be trained to walk on a lead.
-This does not mean, however, that he can be trained to do everything you might wish.
-Like most other highly intelligent breeds, the Oriental has his own desires.
+She can be trained to walk on a lead.
+This does not mean, however, that she can be trained to do everything you might wish.
+Like most other highly intelligent breeds, the Oriental has her own desires.

-The Oriental is an affectionate cat and requires his owner to be as dedicated to him as he is to his owner.
-The owner must be affectionate to the Oriental and must spend some time spent playing with him.
+The Oriental is an affectionate cat and requires her parent to be as dedicated to her as she is to her parent.
+The parent must be affectionate to the Oriental and must spend some time spent playing with her.

 Orientals are great jumpers and love heights.
 For this reason, perches and cat trees should be provided.
 Oriental cats love to play and appreciate toys around the house for their pleasure.
 While the coat needs little care, the Oriental Shorthair associates brushing with affection and will enjoy being groomed.

-As elegant as the Oriental looks, he can be quite a lap cat.
-He is extremely affectionate and will sleep next to his owner in bed.
+As elegant as the Oriental looks, she can be quite a lap cat.
+She is extremely affectionate and will sleep next to her parent in bed.

 In the 1910s and 1920s in Britain, the Siamese cat was extremely popular.
 Part of the attraction was the unusual color restriction or pointing.
 Because of this coloring, breeders determined that all solid colors should be excluded from this breed.
 The name "foreign shorthair" was given to the first solid color Siamese cats.
 These cats, which had a myriad of colors and patterns, are now known under the breed name Oriental.